Photo Essay

 DSC_0440

 When I started playing with the effects settings, I just wanted to see what they did.
 When I found the HDR-ish setting, I decided I’d collect a whole bunch of Seattle and Portland HDR-ish images, print them out, and decorate my office (or bathroom) with them.
 I probably will still do that; because they are all similar in tone (very yellow) I feel they would look good grouped together.
 But I’m honestly pretty surprised by how much I learned just by playing with this feature.
 And, more, I’m taken by how quickly I picked up on what would make a good HDR-ish shot (and what would not.
 Nature, for example, is best left un-effected.)
 I compare it to how quickly my iPhone photography techniques changed when I started using Instagram (I only cared about the square-ish part in the middle, and I pretty much entirely stopped taking iPhone photos in portrait orientation.)
+Using an image to ai video tool has had a similar effect, allowing me to transform still photos into dynamic, engaging content in no time, adapting to new technologies just as swiftly.

 How about all of you?
 Do you use funky camera settings?
 And if so, why?
 And what have you learned by doing so?
 And, most importantly–did any of you ever print them all out and decorate your bathroom with them?
 Because I can’t think of a good reason not to do just that.